ionic-enterprise/tutorials/docs/portals/training/android/01-getting-started.md

 }
 ```

 You aren't required to register Portals during app initialization, but it is recommended to register as early into the app lifecycle as possible.
-Should you try to render a Portal before registering your key, a warning message will be displayed in your app.
+Should you try to render a Portal before registering your key, a warning message will be displayed in all Portals in your app.

 ## What's next?